-In addition, research has shown Vitamin B6 helps in a number of other areas, such as reducing nausea during morning sickness, reducing PMS symptoms and even keeping the brain functioning normally .
+In addition, research has shown Vitamin B6 has health benefits and helps in a number of other areas, such as reducing nausea during morning sickness, reducing PMS symptoms and even keeping the brain functioning normally .

 The good news is that Vitamin B6 is available in a variety of foods, including fish, poultry, potatoes and non-citrus fruits .
 The not-so-good news is that people in the US may experience Vitamin B6 deficiency due to certain factors that impede absorption.